M.Phil in Environmental History

 Applicants with English as a foreign language should be aware that this course involves extensive written assessment.
 TCD’s English Language Requirement.

-- The Constantia Maxwell Faculty Studentship, with a value of 5000 euro is offered to a student in any of the School's MPhil programmes (not available for 2021-22).
+- The Constantia Maxwell Faculty Studentship, with a value of 3000 euro, is usually offered to a student in any of the School's MPhil programmes (to be confirmed for 2022-23).

 - The School of Histories and Humanities also offers one bursary of 1000 euro, to be deducted from the course fees, for each of its MPhil programmes.